Assassination Attempts on Napoleon Bonaparte

 Napoleon Bonaparte faced between 20 and 30 assassination attempts during his reign over France.
-(1) Here’s a look at some of the assassination attempts against Napoleon.
+(1) Here’s a look at the best-known assassination attempts on Napoleon.

-Napoleon feared assassination.
-He reportedly took precautions against it.
+Napoleon took precautions against assassination.
 His friend Betsy Balcombe asked him about this when he was in exile on St. Helena.

 I told him I had heard that he wore armour under his dress, to render him invulnerable, as he was continually in dread of assassination, and that he never slept two nights together in the same bedroom.
 He told us all these things were fabrications; but he adopted one rule – never to make public his intention whither he meant to go, five minutes before he actually took his departure, and he doubted not many conspirators were thus foiled, as they were ignorant where he was at any time to be found.
 (2)